icing/mod_h2/mod_http2/README.md

  * all `mplx` are for a particular `c1` and all `c1` should be treated equal. `c1`s that open many requests at once should not get preferred treatment over others that have "only" a single request.
  * scheduling `c2`s directly would require creating them, potentially a lot of them, without a worker being available.
 100 connections with 10 requests ongoing would hold 1000 `c2`s all the time while only a small set is being worked on.
  * asking the same `mplx` for additional work is not unfair as long as more workers are available.
 And it results in better performance than switching workers all the time.

+## Interactions with HTTP/1

+The HTTP/1 protocol handling is the default in Apache httpd and there are several places where it applies itself for "HTTP" without any consideration of the actual protocol version.
+There are ongoing efforts to separate the generic HTTP processing (e.g. checks on valid headers, method name, paths, etc.) from the *serialization* of responses and bodies on the wire.

+Two areas are noteworthy here to understand how mod_h2 works.

+#### Request Bodies

+Requests in HTTP/1 have either an implied length of 0 or an announced length in the `content-length` header or use  the "chunked" transfer encoding.
+The standard `HTTP_IN` filter in Apache therefore assumes that the request has not body if both content length and chunked transfer information is missing.

+Since HTTP/2 allows request bodies without announced length and no chunking, mod_h2 must fake a chunked request input for those requests.

+#### Response Headers

+Similarly, the server installs the `HTTP_HEADER` filter on a request output which, on seeing the response body, inserts the response header in HTTP/1 format on the filter chain.
+HTTP/2 has no need for this and removes `HTTP_HEADER` on each of its requests.

+In its stead, it applies its own filter in the output that writes a special `H2HEADERS` meta bucket.
+This bucket contains response status and all headers and can be passed through the output beam.
+The c1 processing then converts `H2HEADERS` buckets to the HTTP/2 HEADER frames for responses and footers.

+## DDoS Protection

+HTTP/2 as a protocol has more internal state than HTTP/1.
+This makes prevention of exploits more difficult.
+The known HTTP/1 attacks, such as "Slo Loris", can also be applied and are mitigated using the known mod_reqtimeout mechanisms.

+But "Slo Loris" can also attack the c1 processing on the main connection.
+After all, the goal of such an attack is to exhaust the server's worker thread and preventing processing of new connection.
+By keeping the HTTP/2 c1 processing occupied, the same goal can be achieved if there is no special protection in place.
+This has been a bit of an arms race in the last few years.

+Another attack angle is aimed at exhausting the h2 workers with requests, that are slow or kept in an incomplete state or are just simply cancelled and started, again and again.

+To protect against such behaviour, a mod_h2 has an internal "mood" to obey a client based on its past behaviour (on this connection, there is not tracking).
+The mood starts neutral where a client is allowed to have 6 active requests, e.g. occupy 6 h2 workers.
+When responses are read by the client in a timely fashion (no stalling), this mood rises and the limit is raised.
+Should the client stall responses (drag its feet with window updates) or reset streams before a response has been seen by it, the processing limit is lowered.

+Another protection against flooding is scheduling fairness between connections.
+If one connection has a single request it needs a worker for and another has 100, both get one worker assigned, before the other 99 requests may receive attention.